-Record management covers all information, both electronic and physical records necessary to ensure an admissible evidence of IHI JU's implementation with robust legally activities, provides accountability, transparency of our actions and decisions and finally the retention of IHI JU's legacy.
+Record management covers all information, both electronic and physical records, necessary to ensure evidence of IHI JU's activities ensuring an appropriate level of accountability, transparency and retention of IHI JU's legacy.

 An effective record management helps to meet the IHI JU's transparency obligations, in particular by facilitating public access to documents and implementing the principle of accountability of public actions.